 If you would like additional introductory information, explore these related items.
 Please note these links take you to other sections on Cancer.Net:

-- ASCO Answers Fact Sheet : Read a one-page fact sheet (available in PDF) that offers an easy-to-print introduction to these types of cancer.
+- ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to these types of cancer.

 - Cancer.Net En Español : Read about laryngeal and hypopharyngeal cancer in Spanish.
 Infórmase sobre cáncer laríngeo e hipofaríngeo en español.